vuejs/docs/src/api/sfc-tooling.md

 ### Vite

 [Vite](https://vitejs.dev/) is a lightweight and fast build tool with first-class Vue SFC support.
-It is created by Evan You who is also the author of Vue itself!
+It is created by Evan You, who is also the author of Vue itself!
 To get started with Vite + Vue, simply run:

 ```sh
 npm init vite@latest
 ```

-Then select the Vue template and follow instructions.
+Then select the Vue template and follow the instructions.

 - To learn more about Vite, check out the [Vite docs](https://vitejs.dev/guide/).
-- To configure Vue specific behavior in a Vite project, for example passing options to the Vue compiler, check out docs for [@vitejs/plugin-vue](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#readme).
+- To configure Vue-specific behavior in a Vite project, for example passing options to the Vue compiler, check out the docs for [@vitejs/plugin-vue](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#readme).

 The [SFC Playground](https://sfc.vuejs.org/) also supports downloading the files as a Vite project.